 The festival is held close to Tobu Tojo Line’s Kamifukuoka station.
 Driving to the event is discouraged due to the lack of parking.
 However, there is wheelchair accessible parking.

-For more events in Saitama, please see the main events calendar.
+For more events in Saitama, please see the main events category.

 The featured photo, in the thumbnail when the post is linked, is just an image.
 Photographer Fernando Mafra, commercial use and mods allowed permission from Flickr.